Middle back pain

 Middle back pain, also known as thoracic back pain, is back pain that is felt in the region of the thoracic vertebrae, which are between the bottom of the neck and top of the lumbar spine.
-It has a number of potential causes, ranging from muscle strain to collapse of a vertebra or rare serious diseases.
+It has a few potential causes, ranging from muscle strain to collapse of a vertebra or rare serious diseases.
 The upper spine is very strong and stable to support the weight of the upper body, as well as to anchor the rib cage which provides a cavity to allow the heart and lungs to function and protect them.

 In most cases, the pain is likely to be self-limiting; in that case no diagnostic tests are required, and simple pain relief is sufficient.
 More severe and prolonged cases may require more specific pain management strategies and occasionally investigations for underlying medical diseases.

 Signs and symptoms

 The thoracic spine begins at the base of the neck and extends to the middle of the trunk.
 Any pain in this area is considered "middle back pain".

 The exact symptoms associated with middle back pain will depend upon the underlying cause.
 Most middle back pain is not serious in nature.
 However, it does tend to have more serious pathology associated with it than pain in the neck or low back.
 Symptoms can include pain, either locally near the spine or referred along area the corresponding nerve dermatome.
 Symptoms can also include numbness or pins and needles when nerve irritation or compression is involved.
 Weakness in the legs or loss of bowel or bladder control in the presence of thoracic spine pain can indicate spinal cord compression and should be investigated.